renproject/darknode-release/README.md

 # Known issue

 - If you make a release by giving a commit hash.
 The binary will not contain the correct branch name. (e.g. 1.0.11-HEAD-a355b0b)
+- If you fill the var.env file with invalid values, it might not work.
+- If you try to create a release which already exists, it won't override the old one.